groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

 code_samples:
   enable: true
   title: "Code samples"
-  description: "Some use cases of typical GroupDocs.Editor for .NET operations."
+  description: "Some use cases of typical operations using GroupDocs.Editor for .NET"
   items:
     # code sample loop
     - title: "Edit particular worksheet of XLSX and save it separately and as part of original document"
       content: |
         The Spreadsheet document (like XLS, XLSX, XLSM, ODS and so on) may have one or more worksheets (tabs).
-GroupDocs.Editor allows to edit content of one worksheet at a time.
-After being edited, this worksheet may be saved to the separate Spreadsheet document (where only this specific worksheet will be saved), or GroupDocs.Editor can insert edited worksheet back to the original document, where it can either replace the original worksheet or be saved together, along with original one.
-Here's an example of how to save edited worksheet in all three ways.
+The GroupDocs.Editor allows to edit content of one worksheet at a time.
+After being edited, this worksheet may be saved to the separate Spreadsheet document (where only this specific worksheet will be saved), or the GroupDocs.Editor can insert edited worksheet back to the original document, where it can either replace the original worksheet or be saved together, along with original one.
+Below is an example of how to save edited worksheet in all three ways.
 More on that  [here](https://docs.groupdocs.com/editor/net/inserting-edited-worksheet-into-existing-spreadsheet/).
         {{< landing/code title="Edit particular worksheet of XLSX">}}
         ```csharp {style=abap}